exercism/elm/exercises/concept/squeaky-clean/.docs/hints.md

 - [This tutorial][string-tutorial] is useful.
 - [Reference documentation][string-docs] for `String`.

-## 1. Replace any spaces encountered with underscores
+## 1. Replace spaces with underscores
 - `String` provides a [replace][replace] function.

-## 2. Replace control characters with the upper case string "CTRL"
+## 2. Replace control characters with the upper case string "[CTRL]"
 - You can separate strings into a list of strings with `String.split`
 - You can [concatenate][concat] or [append][append] multiple strings.